Fried bread: Czech Republic

-Great Britain & Ireland
+Great Britain and Ireland

-A full English breakfast / full Irish breakfast / full Scottish breakfast / full Welsh breakfast will often include bread fried in oil, butter, lard, or bacon drippings.
+A full English, Irish, Scottish, or Welsh breakfast will often include bread fried in oil, butter, lard, or bacon drippings.
 In Northern Ireland, an Ulster fry may include fried soda farls.

 Italy

 Pane fritto is an Italian fried bread dish often used to prevent wasting stale bread; it is commonly dipped in milk before frying.

+Japan

+In Japan, Agepan is a koppe-pan that has been deep-fried in cooking oil and flavored with a sweet coating, such as sugar or kinako.
+It is a dish typically enjoyed by schoolchildren.